alfredldong/alfredldong.github.io/README.md

 ## About me

-PhD candidate, School of Physics, Huazhong University of Science and Technology (HUST)
+Lecturer, School of Science, Jiangsu University of Science and Technology (JUST)

 ## Research Interests

-Phonon Transport, Solid HHG
+Perovskites and Phonon Transport

+Quantum Many Body Theory and Machine Learning

 ## Education Background

-2016.09-Present
+2016.09-2020.08
 >**PhD**, major of condensed matter physics, School of Physics, HUST, Wuhan

 2015.09-2016.06
 >**master**, major of optics, School of Physics, HUST, Wuhan

-2012.01-2012.06
->graduation thesis, National Astronomical Observatories, Chinese Academy of Sciences, Beijing

 2008.09-2012.06
 >**bachelor**, major of physics, College of Physics, Hebei Normal University, Shijiazhuang